varvarasDim/mysite/README.md

 # MySinglePageSite

-Simple single page site with some basic animations and design Page created using jQuery, Chart.js and Kameleon icons
+Simple single page site with some basic animations and design.
+Page created using jQuery, Chart.js and Kameleon icons.